 Required Education to Make a Career in Polymer Engineering

-A Bachelor degree (B.Tech) in the Polymer Engineering/Materials Engineering/Chemical Engineering is the minimum required qualification to start a career in this field.
+A Bachelor’s degree (B.Tech) in Polymer Engineering/Materials Engineering/Chemical Engineering is the minimum required qualification to start a career in this field.

-For the aspirants who want to get into the academia, a Master degree (M.Tech or MS) and a doctoral degree (Ph.D.) will be the requisite qualification.
+For the aspirants who want to get into academia, a Master’s degree (M.Tech or MS) and a doctoral degree (Ph.D.) will be the requisite qualification.

-State license may be required in the US and in European countries.
+State licenses may be required in the US and in European countries.